How Long Does Probate Take in Florida?

-Florida Statutes has rules about who may serve as personal representative of a Florida probate.
+Florida Statutes have rules about who may serve as personal representative of a Florida probate.
 Generally, a decedent’s family member, wherever located, or any other Florida resident over the age of 18 may serve as a personal representative.
 An attorney wherever located may also be a personal representative in a Florida formal probate.

-A person nominated as personal representative may decline appointment.
+A person nominated as a personal representative may decline the appointment.
 Once appointed, the court may remove a personal representative for cause such as failure to properly conduct the probate proceeding.
 A party to a probate proceeding may petition the court to remove a personal representative for cause.

 Florida Probate Procedure